 Frequently Asked Questions: The Road to an HIV Cure

-Read on to learn more about the scientific research and medical treatments that led scientists to believe the child had been functionally cured and what this news means for future research initiatives to explore outcomes in other children, such as the “Long Beach baby,” who have also shown signs of being functionally cured.
+Read on to learn more about the scientific research and medical treatments that led scientists to believe the Mississippi baby had been functionally cured and what these findings mean for future research initiatives to explore outcomes in other children, such as the “Long Beach baby,” who have also shown signs of being functionally cured.

 The “Mississippi baby” represents an unprecedented immune system response to HIV and demonstrates that very early treatment can significantly affect the reservoir levels of HIV in the body, even if it doesn’t fully eliminate the virus.
 We strongly support the clinical trials and continued research being led by the NIH, the Johns Hopkins University, and the other institutions involved in this study, as well as the many other studies that are currently searching for an HIV cure.